-Kilmacud had 16 men on field at end of Glen game
+Glen to seek 'clarification' on Kilmacud extra man

 "I can't obviously be sure on this but we felt for the last 45 when everybody was packed into the goalmouth that they had 16 players on the field and it was sort of brushed aside a wee bit."

-Asked whether Glen might consider launching some sort of appeal, O'Rourke said that he couldn't "speak for the club" but as far he was concerned, his side "lost the game".
+Asked whether Glen might consider launching some sort of appeal, O'Rourke said that he couldn't "speak for the club".

 "We felt that we should have got the last 45 again.
-That would have been the very least that we would have been looking.
+That would have been the very least that we would have been looking," added O'Rourke.

 "I was asked inside [during the post-match new conference] if the club will be putting in an appeal or anything like that.